 A partnership for mutual development

 Equinor believes in being a proactive force for growth in the communities where we operate.
-We are responsible neighbors and want to go beyond business transactions and put purpose in what we do.
+We are responsible neighbors and want to go beyond business transactions and put purpose into what we do.